hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 -rw-r--r-- 1 root root 104857600 Dec 19 13:39 hello.txt
 ```

-## 9. Login SFTP Permission denied
+## 9. SFTP access denied

-I changed the SFTP username to `backup`, but when I copy file, the error occur:
+I changed the SFTP_USER to `backup` in util.sh, but when I login the SFTP server, the error occur:
 ```
 backupdata@199.245.56.54's password:
 Permission denied, please try again.
 ```

-The cause is the `backup` is an existing username, the following usernames cannot be used as SFTP username in this SFTP server container
+The reason is that `backup` is an existing user name, the following user names cannot be used as user name of this SFTP server container
 ```
 root, daemon, bin, sys, sync, games, man, lp, mail, news, uucp, proxy, www-data, backup, list, irc, gnats, nobody, _apt, messagebus, sshd, systemd-timesync, systemd-network, systemd-resolve, systemd-bus-proxy
 ```

-## 10. Permission issue of file or dir
+## 10. Permissions issues with file and directory

-**case1: file permission**
+**case1: file has no permissions**
 ```
 $ sftp -P 2222 backupdata@209.177.92.169:/data/hello.txt .
 backupdata@209.177.92.169's password: